jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction_disjunction.rst

         else:
             return True

   still green.
-I remove the commented line and bool_ to use implicit truth value testing
+I remove the commented line and bool_ to use hidden truth value testing

   .. code-block:: python